kstenschke/doShell/README.md

 automation tools.

-Possible automations are: launching and switching among applications and windows, simulating mouse- and keyboard- events and more.
+Possible automations are: launching and switching among applications and windows, simulating mouse- and keyboard- events, running terminal commands, controlling a web browser and more.

 All actual automation is performed using existing third party tools: